 Missions is a partnership in the gospel between the local church and those who serve around the world.
 Calvary is privileged to partner with some who serve in the United States and many who serve in foreign countries.
 Some are directly involved in church planting and others indirectly through support ministries.
 Laboring together the gospel is proclaimed both near and far.
 Take a few moments to learn about and pray for our missionaries.

-Ellie chose to follow Christ at the age of 15 after realizing she didn’t have the peace and joy a believer should have.
-During her years at Cornerstone Bible Institute, Ellie came to a willingness to serve wherever the Lord would lead.
-This turned out to be Brazil Gospel Fellowship who she has been serving with since 1999.
-She arrived for her first term in 2002 and has served in several areas of ministry during her time there.
-She first taught English at a Christian school before moving on to language school, since then she has been involved in deaf ministries, camping ministries, teaching Sunday School and children’s programs, discipleship, Bible studies, teaching English as a second language, working as field treasurer, helping in a church plant, and dorm mom.
-This most recent term she has made the move to southern Brazil and, along with coworkers, is helping in a church plant that is now underway.
+Ellie Driesenga is serving in southern Brazil with Brazil Gospel Fellowship Mission.
+Ellie has been in Brazil since 2002.
+She first taught English at a Christian school before moving on to language school.
+Since then she has been involved in deaf ministries, camping ministries, Sunday School and children’s programs, discipleship, Bible studies, teaching English as a second language, working as field treasurer, helping in a church plant, and a dorm mom.
+She now lives in southern Brazil and, along with coworkers, is helping in a church plant.

 Ellie’s Facebook Page